stevenjblair/indrops/README.md

-** Note, this is forked from [https://github.com/indrops/indrops](https://github.com/indrops/indrops) ** and was modified for our use.
+** Note this is a fork of a fork originally from http://github.com/indrops/indrops and modified for use by http://github.com/brianjohnhass/indrops ** and is the perfect starting point to be modified for our use.

+If you see http://github.com/brianjohnhass please offer him a beer for me.

 ## Project YAML file.